daneedk/com.uc.heimdall/APPSTORE.md

 Please post your questions/remarks on the [Athom community forum](https://community.athom.com/t/134)

-## Changes for current version 2.0.8
+## Changes for current version 2.0.9
-* Added Check status of all sensors function
-* Prevent starting a new Arming Delay when one is active
-* Minor translation improvements
+* Improved device not ready handling

 An extensive changelog is available [here](https://community.athom.com/t/134/3)